This site is intended for U.S. healthcare professionals.

 Age is the strongest risk factor for progressing to severe COVID-19.

-Underlying medical conditions and
+Underlying medical conditions and factors

 Some common underlying medical conditions and factors that increase a patient’s risk for severe COVID-19 include: diabetes, heart conditions, being a current or former smoker, and having obesity.
 Find the full list of high-risk factors from the CDC below.